noaa-oar-arl/canopy-app/README.md

 **Note:  If modres >> flameh then some error in WAF calculation will be incurred.
 Suggestion is to use relative fine modres (at least <= 0.5 m) compared to average flame heights (e.g., ~ 1.0 m) if WAF is required.

-Main Citations (further references contained within):
+Citations (further references contained within):

 - Clifton, O. E., Patton, E. G., Wang, S., Barth, M., Orlando, J., & Schwantes, R. H. (2022).
 Large eddy simulation for investigating coupled forest canopy and turbulence influences on atmospheric chemistry.
 Journal of Advances in Modeling Earth Systems, 14, e2022MS003078. https://doi. org/10.1029/2022MS003078